Aris-Breezy/admin-adduser/README.md

 admin-adduser
 =============

-script in bash that add users (playing with samba and ldap ),special edit auto printers
+admin-adduser is a script written in bash , which add specific users in ldap furthermore the script guess the nearest printer via ssh connection.